-Validate usage of frameworks, patterns, and platforms
+B. Validate usage of frameworks, patterns, and platforms

-During routine audits of projects conduct additional analysis of project artifacts to measure usage of recommended frameworks, design patterns, and reference platforms.
+During routine audits of projects conduct additional analysis of project artifacts to measure usage of recommended frameworks, design patterns, shared security services, and reference platforms.
 Though conducted during routine audits, the goal of this activity is to collect feedback from project teams as much as to measure their individual proactive security effort.